cozy cottagecore movies to watch

 These cottagecore movies are reminders to slow down, to romanticize life’s little moments, to be gentle to ourselves, and to speak from a place of love and kindness.
 They are sparks of cottagecore energy, filled with peaceful pastoral scenes, heartfelt moments, and cozy cottages.

-Disclosure: Heads up, this post contains some affiliate links, which means I may get a commission if you make a purchase.
+Disclosure: Heads up, this post contains affiliate links, which means Passport To Eden may get a commission (at no extra cost to you) if you make an online purchase.
 Don’t feel pressured to buy anything.
-I still love that you’re here, reading my content (side note: I’d probably suggest getting a coffee or tea first though because my blog posts tend to be long).
-To find out more, you can read our full affiliate disclosure right here.
+We still love that you’re here, reading our content (side note: we suggest getting a coffee or tea first because our blog posts tend to be long).
+You can read our full affiliate disclosure here to find out more.

 The Fellowship Of The Ring